tus/rufh-implementations/README.md

 This repository contains server and client implementations of the [draft-ietf-httpbis-resumable-upload](https://datatracker.ietf.org/doc/draft-ietf-httpbis-resumable-upload/).
 Its latest iteration can be found at the [httpwg/http-extensions repository](https://github.com/httpwg/http-extensions/blob/main/draft-ietf-httpbis-resumable-upload.md).

 The implementations are based on the draft [-01](https://datatracker.ietf.org/doc/draft-ietf-httpbis-resumable-upload/01/).
+We will update them to match [-02](https://datatracker.ietf.org/doc/draft-ietf-httpbis-resumable-upload/02/) soon.

 ## Clients